Less complexity, greater impact

 AMI

-We need an AMI to deploy an EC2 instance.
-So here I query for the latest release of the Amazon 2 Linux AMI.
+We need an AMI to launch an EC2 instance.
+This query grabs the most recent Amazon Linux 2 AMI.

 data aws_ami current {